jpcairesf/oop-design-exercises/college/README.md

 - A course must be created in the system before students can enroll.
 - Students can be enrolled in multiple courses, and a course can have multiple students.
 - Operations should ensure that enrollments are properly tracked and that information can be retrieved correctly.
+- A student's enrollment in a course has a grade linked to it.